 Our Thanksgiving Tree

 In our home, we celebrate Thanksgiving Traditions starting on November 1st.
 Our Thanksgiving tree reminds us to consider each day what we have to be thankful for.
 On each leaf, the children write, with a chalkboard pen, something they are thankful for.
 The leaf is placed on the tree.
-I realize it is a bit backward, as trees in the fall usually lose their leaves as time progresses, but our leaves miraculously find their way back on the tree in our house.
+I realize it is a bit backward, as trees in the fall usually lose their leaves over time, but our leaves miraculously find their way back onto the tree in our house.
 Adding to our Thanksgiving tree is a holiday favorite.
-Plus, it holds sentimental value as it was a project with my girls, mother-in-law, and grandma when she visited one year.
+Plus, it holds sentimental value because it was a project with my girls, my mother-in-law, and my grandma when she visited last year.

 Thanksgiving Soundtrack

-When the weather plunges into its winter temperatures, and the fog rolls in, blanketing the hillsides, I begin to crave Christmas music.
+When the weather plunges into its winter temperatures and the fog rolls in, blanketing the hillsides, I begin to crave Christmas music.
 My heart longs for the traditions that pull us together and unite our hearts.
 But…I am not allowed.
 My family is adamant that Thanksgiving must have its own season.
 Autumn is my favorite time of year and, thus, deserves its own soundtrack.
-All that to say, this forced me to search for music appropriate for Thanksgiving that encouraged cozy comfort and would help establish a soundtrack to fall that would bind our hearts and embed the traditions they would carry on with their own families someday.
+All that to say, this forced me to search for Thanksgiving music that encouraged cozy comfort and would help establish a fall soundtrack that would bind our hearts and embed the traditions they would carry on with their own families someday.
 Here are a few of our favorite albums:

 - Libera: Angels Sing